 [root@centos9vm ~]# dnf install setroubleshoot.x86_64

-The SELinux policy determines if a process can access a files, folders or port.
+The SELinux policy determines if a process or application such as httpd, etc can access a files, folders or port.
 By default the SELinux policy blocks all access to files, folders and ports.

 SELinux application specific policies is defined by the application developers.
 These policies define what actions are allowed for execution, and what access is allowed.
 The default policy enabled in RHEL/CentOS called “targeted policy”.